Internship and hard work advance alumna's career to promotions manager for CBS Radio Friday, December 18, 2015

 I always said my ultimate career goal was to be in charge of the events and promotions department of a radio station.
 I NEVER imagined that it would happen so quickly!
 I want to continue to grow and learn in this position for a while, because I really do enjoy it; I feel there is so much more to experience.
 But at some point in the future, I can definitely see myself being a program director of a radio station, maybe with a different format.

 I would always read the alumni success stories on Point Park's website when I was a student and would think to myself, 'man, these people are so great.'
 I would sit and wonder what it would be like to have a great career doing my dream job, and now here I am telling my story.
 It's crazy and I'm very grateful for everything Point Park has provided for me!

-More About: School of Communication, internships, broadcast reporting, broadcast reporting, Pittsburgh Pirates, WPPJ, Internship and Job Fair, Columbiana High School, success story, Downtown Pittsburgh
+More About: WPPJ, KDKA, success story, School of Communication, internships, School of Communication Alumni, broadcast reporting, Pittsburgh Pirates, Internship and Job Fair, Columbiana High School, Downtown Pittsburgh